 If there is, then SBA size protest timing will start on the date of the fbo public notice.
 Having actual notice is not always the standard.
 Instead, courts look to see if given the facts, you should have known about the adverse action or potential allegation.

-Rule for SBA Size Standards Protest Timeliness
+Rule for SBA Size Protest Timelines

-When you decide to file a size protest, keep in mind that SBA size protest regulations require you to file a protest within five business days after you knew, or should have known, that the contract was awarded.
+When you decide to file an size protest, keep in mind that SBA size protest regulations require you to file a protest within five business days after you knew, or should have known, that the contract was awarded.
 See 13 CFR 121.1004.

 - A formal notice from the government is not the standard for calculating SBA size standards protest timeliness requirements.